astravaganza/JC-dl/README.md

 * Iterate through the `get` requests till you find the `SSOtoken` and the `uniqueID` in the request headers section.

 ## The Workaround
-Apparently JioCinema also hosts the content on their `jiobeats` CDN, which was apparently also used for JioMusic (???
+Apparently JioCinema hosts their unprotected content on their `jiobeats` CDN, which was apparently also used for JioMusic (???
 See https://github.com/vikas5914/JioMusic-API).
 Makes no sense for them to have this open but this workaround has been out for quite some time.

 ## P. S